kylenyh/knyh.github.io/README.md

 **Libraries**: ggplot2, ggstatsplot

 #### Tv Sales Regression Analysis (Machine Learning)
-* Extracted relevant columns to perform regression analysis
+* Imported a datatset to perform simple regression analysis
 * Created a simple linear regression model to quantify the relationship between TV advertising and sales
 * Summarized the simple linear regression model to make conclusions on hypotheses statements